I am a stay-at-home mom to two wonderful children who keep me very busy. I love technology, gardening, cooking, and personal finance.

 I joined the military when I was a Senior in high school.
 I joined the Delayed Enlistment Program until I was shipped off to Basic Training, which was six weeks long.

-I had testing to find out which career would be the best fit for me, then I was able to choose the career that I wanted to train for from the list of careers they decided would be best for me.
+I participated in testing to find out which career would be the best fit for me and was then able to choose from a list of careers that would suit me.

-After Basic Training, I went to Tech School for 6 months to train for my new job.
-Afterwards, I was sent off to my first duty station to begin working.
+After Basic Training, I went to Tech School for six months to train for my new job.
+Afterward, I was sent off to my first duty station to begin working.